nanostores/router/README.md

   Zero dependencies.
 It uses [Size Limit] to control size.
 * It has good **TypeScript** support.

-Since Nano Stores promote moving logic to store, the router is a good part of the application to be moved from UI framework like React.
+Since Nano Stores promote moving logic to store, the router is a store, not a component in UI framework like React.

 ```ts
 // stores/router.ts